freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/clean-up-your-project-with-modules.english.md

 }
 ```

-Now in the top of your server file, require these files like such: <code>const routes = require('./routes.js');</code>
+Now, in the top of your server file, require these files like so: <code>const routes = require('./routes.js');</code>
-Right after you establish a successful connect with the database instantiate each of them like such: <code>routes(app, myDataBase)</code>
+Right after you establish a successful connection with the database, instantiate each of them like so: <code>routes(app, myDataBase)</code>

-Finally, take all of the routes in your server and paste them into your new files and remove them from your server file.
-Also take the ensureAuthenticated since we created that middleware function for routing specifically.
-You will have to now correctly add the dependencies in that are used, such as <code>const passport = require('passport');</code>, at the very top above the export line in your routes.js file.
+Finally, take all of the routes in your server and paste them into your new files, and remove them from your server file.
+Also take the <code>ensureAuthenticated</code> function, since it was specifically created for routing.
+Now, you will have to correctly add the dependencies in which are used, such as <code>const passport = require('passport');</code>, at the very top, above the export line in your <code>routes.js</code> file.

 Keep adding them until no more errors exist, and your server file no longer has any routing (**except for the route in the catch block**)!